-Applied Science University maintains a high level of security systems at the university premises.
-ASU is committed to the safety and welfare of students, staffs, contractors and visitors.
+The Applied Science University maintains a high level of security systems at the university premises.
+The ASU is committed to the safety and welfare of students, staffs, contractors and visitors.
 The appointed security contractor is responsible to safeguard the university's property and assets.
 The responsibilities include security of all of the university buildings and gates, Operation of CCTV system, patrolling of university premises, emergency procedures, reporting safety hazards, dealing with visitors to the university and liaison with police, fire, and ambulance services, etc.

-- 6.1 The following basic Security rules should be followed by all the students, staffs, visitors and contractors working in the Applied Science University. - 6.1.1 All Applied Science university staff, student and contractors will receive an access badge. - 6.1.2 The visitors must report to the security officer and will be receiving a visitor entry badge. - 6.1.3 Authorized visitors are only allowed at the university premises.

-- 6.1.4 Student, contractors and visitors must enter through gate number one and seven, changes to entrance gates is subject to management discretion. - 6.1.5 All Applied Science University staff should enter through gate number three, changes to entrance gates is subject to management discretion. - 6.1.6 The entry and exit of all people at the university are controlled by totally enclosed fences and appointed security guard at the gates. - 6.1.7 The vehicles are to be parked properly in the areas assigned for parking. - 6.1.8 The contractors must obtain the entry passes from the procurement department in advance if the contractor works within the Applied Science University. - 6.1.9 Gate pass or authorization is required from the procurement department for materials and equipment entering and leaving at the university premises. - 6.1.10 All the student and staff should report to the security control room in case of thefts, suspicious activities, serious property accidents or other crimes relating to Applied Science University property or personnel. - 6.1.11 University Security and Safety will investigate all complaints and reports and would act as a liaison with the Administration department and if required local police. - 6.1.12 Department's scheduling programs on university are required to inform the control room security officer. - 6.1.13 All students and staff are requested to hand over any lost properties or items founded at the university premises to the security control room. - 6.1.14 If you have lost something in the Applied Science University premises, please contact security control room. - 6.1.15 If you discover a hazard, fire, explosion, or smell smoke in the Applied Science University please inform to Security control room.
-Security Control Room Contact Number is +973 16036206.
+- 6.1 The following basic Security rules should be followed by all the students, staffs, visitors and contractors working in the Applied Science University. - 6.1.1 All Applied Science university staffs, students and contractors will receive an access badge. - 6.1.2 The visitors must report to the security officer and will be receiving a visitor entry badge. - 6.1.3 Authorized visitors are only allowed at the university premises. - 6.1.4 Students, contractors and visitors must enter through the gate number one (1) and seven (7). - 6.1.5 All Applied Science University staffs should enter through gate number three (3). - 6.1.6 The entry and exit of all people at the university are controlled by totally enclosed fences and appointed security guard at the gates. - 6.1.7 The vehicles are to be parked properly in the areas assigned for parking. - 6.1.8 The contractors must obtain the entry passes from the procurement department in advance if the contractor works within the Applied Science University. - 6.1.9 Gate pass or authorization is required from the procurement department for materials and equipment entering and leaving at the university premises. - 6.1.10 All the students and staff should report to the security control room in case of thefts, suspicious activities, serious property accidents or other crimes relating to Applied Science University property or personnel. - 6.1.11 University Security and Safety will investigate all complaints and reports and would act as a liaison with the Administration department and if required local police. - 6.1.12 Department's scheduling programs on university are required to inform the control room security officer.

+- 6.1.13 All students and staff are requested to hand over any lost properties or items founded at the university premises to the security control room. - 6.1.14 If you have lost something in the Applied Science University premises, please contact security control room. - 6.1.15 If you discover a hazard, fire, explosion, or smell smoke in the Applied Science University please inform to Security control room.

+Security Control Room Contact Number: +973 16036206